Are you ready to enter the fascinating world of psilocybin mushrooms?

 Psilocybin Mushrooms Fact #1 – “Magic Mushrooms” Name Is Vague

 Psilocybin mushrooms are not the only psychoactive mushrooms out there.
-There is also “amanita muscaria” (the reddish mushroom with white dots on it, which frequently appeared in cartoons) and “claviceps purpurea” (which is the mushroom from which LSD was synthesized).
+There is also “amanita muscaria” (the reddish mushroom with white dots on it, which frequently appeared in our childhood cartoons) and “claviceps purpurea” (which is the mushroom from which LSD was synthesized).

 All of them are referred to as “magic mushrooms” by a vast majority of psychonauts (explorers of the human psyche) although their effects are completely different.